phesketh-igtp/RutiSeq-nf/README.md

 ### Required arguments:

+All these arguments can be passed to the `submit-nf.sh` script, or they can be hardcoded in the `nextflow.config` file.
+The following arguments are required:

+  - `--runID` : A unique identifier for the analysis (e.g `--runID "run-1"`; `--runID "library01"`)

   - `--samplesheet` : The complete path of the sample sheet use used for the following flag `--samplesheet /path/to/samples.csv`.
 It is recommended that you keep a dated record of all the samples ran.

-  - `--runID` : A unique identifier for the analysis (e.g `--runID "run-1"`; `--runID "library01"`)
+  - `--metadata` : The complete path of the metadata file used for the following flag `--metadata /path/to/metadata.csv`.
+This is optional, but if you have it, it is recommended to use it as it will create time-trees and add time metadata to the nexus files.

-  - `--outdir` : this can be declared in the `nextflow.config` on at the command line submission stage.
-Since the RutiSeq-BBDD is consulted during the workflow, it is recommended to hardcode the directory in the `nextflow.config` to prevent creating databased split across your server
+  - `--outDir` : This is where the RutiSeq-BBDD will be stored.
+Since the RutiSeq-BBDD is consulted during the workflow, it is recommended to hardcode the directory in the `nextflow.config` to prevent creating databased split across your server.

-### Optional arguments:
-- `--workflow` : If unspecified, the default is the `main-wf`.
-Alternative workflows are described in the Sub-utilities section.
+  - `--workDir` : This is where all the intermediate files will be stored.
+It is recommended to use a scratch storage for this, as it will generate high quanities of files that can eventually be removed once the workflow has compelted.

 ### Example submission to a SGE computing server: